open-ce/open-ce-builder/doc/README.open_ce_build.md

     export GCC_10_HOME=/opt/rh/gcc-toolset-10/root/usr
 ```

-Currently GCC 11 is used only to build [`openblas-feedstock`](https://github.com/open-ce/openblas-feedstock).
-All other Open-CE recipes can be built using GCC 10.
+Currently GCC 10 is used to build only `tensorflow-io-gcs-filesystem` [`tensorflow-io-gcs-filesystem-feedstock`](https://github.com/open-ce/tensorflow-io-gcs-filesystem-feedstock).
+All other Open-CE recipes can be built using GCC 11.

 GCC 10/11 setup is automated if the builds are done in a podman container using `--container_build` option.
 Please see [`Dockerfile`](https://github.com/open-ce/open-ce-builder/blob/main/open_ce/images/builder/Dockerfile-p10) used for containerized build of these packages.